PreethuPradeep/approval-workflow-system/README.md

 - Redressal creation and closure supported
 - Full audit logging in place

+---

+## Testing Strategy

+This project uses targeted unit tests to enforce critical workflow invariants:

+- Invalid state transitions are rejected
+- Only assigned auditors can act on requests
+- Assignments are closed on terminal actions
+- Audit entries are created for every state change

+The focus is on business-critical rules rather than exhaustive CRUD coverage.

+---

 ### In Progress / Planned
 - Role-based authorization (Admin / Auditor / Requestor)
 - REST API controllers